-As of May 31, 2017, the Authority had drawn \$85 million on its \$350 million lines of credit.
+As of July 14, 2017, the Authority had no outstanding balance drawn on its \$350 million lines of credit.
 Such lines of credit were renewed in March 2017 and expire in March 2018.
 Any amounts outstanding on the lines of credit would be due by such date.
 The Authority's repayment obligations under the lines of credit are subordinate to the Bonds.